-Lime requirement is determined based on the mathematical relationships between the soil pH (1:1 soil to water) and pH in the buffer solution (or exchangeable acidity when using the Mehlich or Modified Mehlich buffer test).
+Lime requirement is determined based on the mathematical relationships between the soil pH (1:1 soil to water) and pH in the buffer solution (or exchangeable acidity when using the Mehlich buffer test).
 Given the complexity of the lime requirement equations, we prepared tables that identify the base lime rate (tons/ac) of agricultural-grade limestone based on water pH and buffer pH.
-Lime requirement tables are available for all target pH values for both 6- and 8-inch soil sampling depths using the appropriate mathematical equations for the Adams-Evans (Soil and Plant Analysis Council, 2000), Mehlich/Modified Mehlich (Hardy, 2014), and Sikora/SMP (Ritchey & McGrath,
+Lime requirement tables are available for all target pH values for the Adams-Evans (Soil and Plant Analysis Council, 2000),